G-1nOnly/G-1nOnly/README.md

 - 🥰 My current interest lies in computer vision, especially in 3D reconstruction, 3D editing and talking head synthesis.
 - 🤗 I'm currently an intern at **Alibaba** working on 3D object reconstruction (with mesh) on mobile devices.
-- 📊 I'm currently an organzier for Task 3: Multi-modal Learning for Audio-driven Talking Head Generation in AAAI2024 International Workshop on AI for Digital Human
+- 📊 I'm currently an organizer for a track in [AAAI2024 International Workshop on AI for Digital Human](https://digitalhumanworkshop.github.io/).

 <!--
 🕑 Some stats of my Github